zcaceres/MPC/Student-Handbook/StudentHandbook.md

 1. Philosophy
 2. Biology and Evolution
 3. Psychology
-4. Economics, Finance and Money
+4. Economics
-5. Political Science, Law and Sociology
+5. Political Science
 6. Music and Drama
 7. History and Literature
-8. Art, Design, and Cultural Evolution
+8. Art and Design
 9. Technology
-10. Entrepreneurship and Innovation
+10. Entrepreneurship

 Why did we choose these subjects?
 Because they're the most important fields for the development of creative individuals.
 After Bootcamp, you should understand the main ideas of each field.
 You won't yet be an expert.
 That's ok!
 Bootcamp is to help you find direction, not make you into a professor.
 You'll be ready to decide which areas you want to study more deeply.

 What are the "course texts"?
-Each subject has texts defined by the subject tutor.
+Each subject has texts defined by you, the students, with the advice of the subject tutor.
 Don't worry, the MPC will provide you with digital copies.

 Here's important texts for understanding the MPC in general.